Jennifer J. Albaladejo

-Melissa Scott has been a hematology and oncology nurse since February 2010 but has been interested in the hematology/oncology field for much longer.
-She received her BSN in December 2009 and is currently enrolled in a MSN/MBA program; she hopes to graduate by 2015 and plans to become OCN certified as well.
+Melissa Kelly has been a hematology and oncology nurse since February 2010 but has been interested in the hematology/oncology field for much longer.
+She received her BSN in December 2009 and completed one year of an MSN/MBA program.
+In 2013, she became OCN certified as well.
 Melissa enjoys social media and continues to expand her knowledge and learn about others' perspectives.
 She is very interested in hematological diseases such as hemophilia, sickle cell disease, leukemia, and lymphoma, as well as oncological issues, particularly women's cancers and brain cancer.
 In addition to cancer disease, she is also interested in exploring the patient and family dynamic as it relates to oncology care.

 Penny Sheffield aspired to be a nurse and a writer from the time she was just five years old.
 She received her BSN from the University of Phoenix and will soon be working toward a Master's Degree in education.
 She has been an oncology nurse for 16 years and has worked in a variety of settings, which include in-patient oncology, out-patient oncology, and bone marrow transplant.
 She has been very active with the Oncology Nursing Society, and her roles included Chapter President, Membership Chair, and Student Preceptor.
 She recently became OCN Certified.
 Penny presently works at Emory University in Atlanta with the Winship Cancer Institute as a Telephone Triage Nurse in hematology oncology.
 She is impassioned about her work with her patients.
 She is the mother of five children, enjoys photography, writing, nature walks, and spending time with family and friends, including her six grandchildren.